Skoda Scala Review 2025

 That said, while the materials aren’t the last word in plushness, they do look and feel incredibly robust, and the substantial way in which they’re bolted together also helps give the Scala a built-to-last feel.
 We've no doubt the Scala's cabin will stand up to years of abuse.

-The nature of the infotainment system you get depends entirely on the grade of car you choose.
-We’d avoid the entry-level S-trimmed car on this score alone unless you really don't care, because it gets a pretty basic system with a tiny 6.5-inch touchscreen display.
-It comes with Bluetooth, DAB radio, four speakers and a couple of USB-C ports, but that’s it.
+With early versions of the Scala, the nature of the infotainment system you got depended entirely on the grade of car you choose.
+The entry-level S-trimmed car got a very basic system with a tiny 6.5-inch touchscreen display, along with Bluetooth, DAB radio, four speakers and a couple of USB-C ports.
+It was pretty rubbish for its time, and feels even more out-of-date now.

-The SEL and the Monte Carlo both get a system with a bigger 9.2-inch screen and built-in navigation, along with a digital instrument screen.
+The SEL and the Monte Carlo both got a system with a bigger 9.2-inch screen and built-in navigation, along with a 10.25-inch digital instrument screen.
 These look great and work well, but there’s very little wrong with the conventional dials found in other Scalas.
+Later on in the car's life, from late 2024 onwards, this range-topping system was made standard throughout the range.

 Skoda Scala value for money